 He was halted by an aged ambassador from Rome, Gaius Popillius Laenas who, according to Polybius (29.27), told him the Roman senate wanted him to withdraw.
 Laenas refused to greet Antiochus IV in any way befitting a monarch and, instead, drew a circle around him in the dirt with a stick, telling him that he needed a reply to the senate before Antiochus IV should leave the circle and, if that reply was not in accord with Rome's wishes, he would be considered Rome's enemy.
 Antiochus IV knew what war with Rome would mean and agreed to withdraw, leaving Egypt in peace.

 At this same time (c.
 168 BCE), a simmering conflict was going on in the Seleucid province of Judea between conservative Jews who sought to maintain their religious and cultural heritage and Hellenized Jews who had adopted Seleucid mannerisms and customs.
-This tension finally came to a head in a dispute over the position of High Priest of the temple in Jerusalem.
+This tension finally came to a head in a dispute over the position of the high priest of the temple in Jerusalem.
 The high priest had traditionally come from the Oniad family and in c.
 175 BCE, one of its members, Joshua, paid Antiochus IV to promote him to the position and depose his brother, Onias III, the rightful priest.
 Antiochus IV agreed, Joshua then Hellenized his name to Jason, and encouraged Greek customs in the city and around the temple, notably building a gymnasium – where people exercised in the nude which was considered shameful to the Jews – in the holy precinct.

 Antiochus III had continued Seleucus I's respect for the religious customs of all the people of the empire but Antiochus IV had no such regard.
 When Jason sent a messenger, Menelaus, to Antiochus IV with a sum of money, Menelaus offered the king more to depose Jason and choose him as High Priest and Antiochus IV agreed to this easily.
 Menelaus took control of the temple but Jason raised an armed group of supporters and attacked.
 Antiochus IV, never known for his patience or consideration, then claimed that the temple should be dedicated to him and decreed sacrifices made there would be in his honor.

 This action prompted the Maccabean Revolt (c.
-168/167-c.160 BCE), led by Judas Maccabaeus, to restore Judaism and rededicate the temple, an event commemorated in the present day by the festival of Hanukah.
+168/167 to c.160 BCE), led by Judas Maccabaeus, to restore Judaism and rededicate the temple, an event commemorated in the present day by the festival of Hanukah.
 Antiochus IV was unable to restore order after causing the chaos, dying in 163 BCE and leaving the problems of the rise of the Hasmonean Dynasty in Judea and the ever-shrinking empire to his successors.

 Decline & Fall

 The Seleucid monarchy after Antiochus III seemed to forget, or purposefully ignored, the vision of Seleucus I, concentrating on their own self-aggrandizement at the expense of the people.
 Between 163 and 145 BCE three kings ruled, all of whom were more concerned with defending their position than actual governance.
-While the monarchy openly fought or intrigued against each other, piracy became a viable option for many trying to make a living in Cilicia, giving rise to the Cilician pirates, a coalition of many different nationalities which now routinely attacked ships and ports around the Mediterranean.
+While the monarchy openly fought or intrigued against each other, piracy became a viable option for many trying to make a living in Cilicia, giving rise to the Cilician pirates, a coalition of many different nationalities, which now routinely attacked ships and ports around the Mediterranean.

 The Cilician pirates were encouraged and protected by Diodotus Tryphon (r.
 140-138 BCE) who had taken power from Antiochus VI Dionysius (145-140 BCE) who had done the same, since the pirates trafficked in the slave trade and the Seleucids needed slaves as much as any other power of the era.
 The chaos of the monarchy at this time is exemplified in the figure of Cleopatra Thea (l. c.
 164-121 BCE) who was part pawn and part player in the court intrigue of five separate rulers.
 Cleopatra was first the wife of Alexander Balas (r.
 150-145 BCE) before her father, Ptolemy VI, invaded Syria, killed Alexander, and then married her to Demetrius II Nicator (r.
 145-138, 129-126 BCE) who was captured and held by the Parthians until 129 BCE.